Coding-Banana-Monkey/TweetsFetcher/README.md

 ### Download
 After installation, you should be able to download tweets in 2016 and 2017.
 The download tweets will be stored in the file *tweets.json* under the root folder.
+The result might contain duplicates.
+You can follow the Deduplicate instruction below to get the final result.

 Use the following command to download tweets: